US efforts to discredit Cuba’s health missions have failed

 The US spends more money than any other country on an inefficient health-care system, dominated by the private insurers, which cannot provide decent services for 28 million uninsured people.
 Instead of focusing on fixing that serious problem, they lie by calling our medical co-operation an exploitation of doctors and human trafficking.

-Those despicable slanders are an offense against Cubans that ultimately affects more than anything else - the US’s own credibility.
+Those despicable slanders are an offence against Cubans that ultimately affects more than anything else - the US’s own credibility.

 Why doesn’t the US government say that in all cases the Cuban government pays the salaries in full in Cuba of all doctors serving in other countries to which they travel based on individual agreements, with total voluntariness?
 Additionally, they receive remuneration in the host country which is necessary for the sustainability of our medical services.